camercu/macro-fun/README.md

 This is a practice workspace to play around with/learn Rust's procedural macros.

 The cool things:
-- `dev_only!` macro to remove code at compile time if you aren't building in debug mode.
+- `dev_only!` macro to remove code at compile time unless you're building in debug mode.
 - `amplify!` macro to demo modifying all string literals at compile time... makes them LOUDER ;-p

 The macro code is in the `macro-fun` crate.
 Example usage is in `greet` (a hello world program).